LockJL1234/NLP-Assignment-3/README.md

 - Algorithm: Logistic Regression
 - SMOTE for balancing dataset
 - LIME Explainable AI
+- GridSearchCV for Hyperparameter Tuning and Cross Validation

 This project is developed using JupyterLab and Spyder for Python.